-Docebo's LDAP Integration is for companies using different IT systems and needing to link their larger user databases with one system in order to access company data in a central location.
+Docebo's LDAP integration is for companies using different IT systems and needing to link their larger user databases with one system in order to access company data in a central location.
 LDAP (Lightweight Directory Access Protocol) is a set of protocols used for accessing information directories.

 This app is a single authentication app that facilitates the interaction between your platform and your company’s database.
 This way, users can use a single set of login credentials.
 When users add their login credentials, Docebo verifies if these credentials coincide with the central registry.
-If the system does not find this user, it automatically checks the LMS database.
+If the system does not find this user, it automatically checks the platform database.

 Please Note: If you aren't sure where to find the appropriate credentials needed to complete this configuration, you should contact your company's IT Manager.

 Activating the LDAP App

 Activate the LDAP app as described in the Managing Apps & Features article of the Knowledge Base.
 The app is listed in the Single Sign On tab.

 Once it’s activated, you can begin the configuration.
 Please refer to the section below to learn more.

 Configuring the App

 To access the LDAP app, reach your Admin Menu.
 Then find the LDAP Settings section, and press the Manage subitem.
 Once you're on the management page, begin by flagging the Activate LDAP authentication box.